Year 10 Art - Digital Art Processes - Half Year

 METHODS OF LEARNING:

 The learning process in Visual Arts involves experimenting with a range of art making methods in both wet and dry media within the focus of your chosen field including discovering how and why artists develop their ideas.
-Students might begin with drawing and move into another media to extend ideas.
+Students might begin with drawing and move into other media to extend ideas.
 The programmes are designed to be flexible so that each class will take a direction based on what is right for the group.

 WHERE DOES THE SUBJECT LEAD?